 Sydenham Leadership Training

-The Sydenham Training Course was originally designed by the UK Christian Medical Fellowship to to equip healthcare workers for ministry leadership by encouraging delegates to live faithfully as Christians in medicine.
+The Sydenham Training Course was originally designed by the UK Christian Medical Fellowship to equip healthcare workers for ministry leadership by encouraging delegates to live faithfully as Christians in medicine.

 It covers such topics as: